trouchet/eule/README.md

 Features
 ========

-We run a file with extension `*.py` with following content.
+We run a file with extension `*.py` with following content:

 ``` {.python}
 #!/usr/bin/env python